 Do you have a nice surprise planned out this Valentine's?
 Or maybe you will be pleasantly surprised this year?
 Lots of people like pleasant surprises, whether it be a surprise party or a letter from your secret admirer.

-Participants of the study were exposed to pleasant stimuli, namely, in this case, fruit juice and water.
-In this study a computer-operated device squirted the fruit juice and water in the mouths of the participants.
-In some case the event was predictable, but in other cases it wasn't.
-Mind you, the participants were not aware that this was going to happen.
+Participants of the study were exposed to pleasant stimuli, like fruit juice and water.
+In this study, a computer-operated device squirted the fruit juice and water in the mouths of the participants.
+In some cases the event was predictable, but in other cases, it wasn't.
+During the research, the participants were not aware that this was going to happen.

-Guess what?
+And guess what?
 The human reward pathways in the brain became most active when the squirts were unpredictable.
-The nucleus accumbens, the pleasure center of the brain, reacted most heavily on the unexpected stimuli, regardless of whether the test subjects preferred water or fruit juice.
+The nucleus accumbens, the pleasure centre of the brain, reacted most heavily on the unexpected stimuli.
+This was regardless of whether the test subjects preferred water or fruit juice.

-Against the expectations of many sceintists it was found that our pleasure center doesn't always react the same to pleasant stimuli, but mainly responds to when the stimuli is unexpected.
+Against the expectations of many scientists, they found out that our pleasure centre doesn't always react the same to pleasant stimuli.
+It mainly responds to when the stimuli are unexpected.
 This means that our brain likes unexpected pleasures more than the pleasant experiences we expect, and this has little to do with what people say they prefer.